Skip to main content

 Players find the grinding aspect of the game to be largely unfulfilling, as the repetitive farming for minor stat increases does not significantly enhance gameplay or provide a sense of progression, particularly towards the end where abilities feel unchanged.

-• “The main gameplay loop of farming points to get some slight stat increases felt almost pointless, as I didn't feel any different than I did in the first chapter.
-This was especially true towards the end, where I could use my sense to sprint, then sprint again once I ran out of my senses bar.”
+• “The main gameplay loop of farming points to get some slight stat increases felt almost pointless, as I didn't notice any difference from the first chapter, especially towards the end when I could just sprint and then sprint again once my senses bar ran out.”

 • humor